 The Architecture of Credential Policing

 There is a particular kind of intellectual challenge that does not engage with what a person has produced.
 It does not contest the argument, identify a logical error, or locate a factual claim that fails under scrutiny.
 Instead, it asks a prior question: by what authority does this person speak at all?
 The challenge is not directed at the work.
 It is directed at the worker.
-And the implicit standard being applied is not intellectual but institutional: does this person carry the right credentials, hold the right appointment, belong to the right organizations?
+The implicit standard being applied is not intellectual but institutional: does this person carry the right credentials, hold the right appointment, belong to the right organizations?
 If not, the work is presumed deficient before a single sentence has been examined.

 What Credential Policing Is Not